badzong/base64/README.md

 # base64

-Simple public domain Base64 encoder and decoder with error checking.
+Simple Base64 encoder and decoder with error checking.
+Released to the public domain.

 Usage: